crvlh/Regression-based-3D-shape-monitoring-helical-fiber/README.md

 ## Acknowledgment

-This work was carried out by LabLaser and the Postgraduate Program in Electrical and Industrial Computing Engineering (CPGEI) at UTFPR.
+This work was carried out by LabLaser and the Graduate Program in Electrical and Industrial Informatics (CPGEI) at UTFPR.

 ## Contact